magwenelab/WeavePop/README.md

   * `logs/` has the log files of all runs.

 ### Starting files:
-  * `files/sample_metadata.csv` with columns (using these names): strain, sample (the names in the fastq file names), group (lineage or group to associate to a reference genome), more-optional-metadata-fields
+  * `files/sample_metadata.csv` with columns (using these names): strain, sample (the names in the fastq file names), group (lineage or group to associate to a reference genome), more-optional-metadata-fields.
   * `files/lineage_references.csv` with columns (using these names): group, file (file name of reference genome assembly), strain, more-optional-metadata-fields (like genbank accession and bioproject)
   * Lists of genes of loci of interest:
     * `files/locusA.txt` (with IDs of genes in main reference GFF)